 A few drops of oregano essential oil added in a carrier oil like almond or sesame seed oil.
-This can be kept in a dark tinted glass bottle and used on wounds, insect bites, a variety of skin conditions and fungal problems.
+This can be kept in a dark glass bottle (a great way to reuse our Miron Violetglass bottles) and used on wounds, insect bites, a variety of skin conditions and fungal problems.
 A cotton ball soaked in this blend and left on the nails, should keep any nasty nail fungus at bay, if repeated often.

 - Muscle balm

 A few drops of oregano along with other essential oils like sage, carrier oils and thickening agents such as with beeswax, shea or cocoa butter, makes a beautiful balm that can be used for muscle pain, strains and spasms.
 Just apply it in topically whenever you need to relief a sore muscle.